-- Possession, use and/or supply of certain drugs and solvents, alcohol or tobacco, or their paraphernalia or substances intended to resemble them - Theft, blackmail, physical violence, intimidation, discrimination or bullying, including cyber-bullying - Verbal abuse/threatening behaviour against any other member of the School community, whether in person or online, including the use of any form of hate speech - Misconduct or harassment of a sexual nature; supply or possession of pornography

-- Possession or use of unauthorised firearms or other weapons - Vandalism or damage to school property - Misuse of the School's IT systems, e.g. computer hacking, bringing illegal software or viruses onto the system - Conduct which puts the safety of any other person in jeopardy, or which poses a threat to, or harms, any member of the School community and/or the public and/or may harm the reputation of the School. - Committing a criminal offence - Persistent attitudes or conduct which are inconsistent with the ethos of the School - Persistent breaches of the School's Behaviour Policies.
+- Possession, use and/or supply of certain drugs and solvents, alcohol or tobacco, or their paraphernalia or substances intended to resemble them - Theft, blackmail, discrimination of any kind or bullying, including cyber-bullying - Verbal abuse/threatening behaviour against any other member of the School community, whether in person or online, including the use of any form of hate speech - Physical violence against or intimidation of any other member of the School community - Misconduct or harassment of a sexual nature including non-consensual sharing of nude or semi-nude images and/or videos; supply or possession of pornography - Possession or use of unauthorised firearms or other weapons - Vandalism or damage to School or to a person's property and/or computer hacking - Misuse of the School's IT systems, e.g. computer hacking, bringing illegal software or viruses onto the system - Conduct which puts the safety of any other person in jeopardy, or which poses a threat to, or harms, any member of the School community and/or the public and/or may harm the reputation of the School. - Committing a criminal offence - Persistent attitudes or conduct which are inconsistent with the ethos of the School - Persistent breaches of the School's Behaviour Policies.